dockpack/base_redis/README.md

 base_redis
 =============

-Redis on Centos/RHEL 7
+Ansible-role to install Redis5 Sentinel on Centos/RHEL 7 (using Satellite).
+This role has been developed to cater analytics of a high-volume website with Matomo.
+We use Redis hosts with 65Gb to cache the event queues before processing into MariaDB.

 Requirements
 ------------

-Yum with Software Collections.
+Yum with Software Collections, this role has been developed for on-prem use.

 Role Variables
 --------------